cloudflare/cloudflare-docs/products/rules/src/content/transform/url-rewrite/examples.md

 ---
 pcx-content-type: configuration
-order: 5
+order: 3
 ---

-# Common use cases

-This page includes examples of URL Rewrite Rules and HTTP Request Header Modification Rules that address common use cases.

----

-## URL rewrite examples
+# URL rewrite examples

-The following use cases illustrate how to perform URL rewrites with Transform Rules:
+The following examples illustrate how to perform URL rewrites with Transform Rules:

 * [Rewrite path of welcome page for visitors in specific countries](#rewrite-path-of-welcome-page-for-visitors-in-specific-countries)
 * [Rewrite URL query string of blog visitors](#rewrite-url-query-string-of-blog-visitors)